scraperwiki/swbox/README.md

 `swbox clone <boxName>` – Make a local copy of the entire contents of `<boxName>`

+`swbox sync` (from inside a local clone) – Synchronise the local clone with the original box, one-off

 `swbox update` – Download latest version of swbox

 `swbox [-v|--version]` – Show version & license info